gosling-lang/gosling-website/tutorials/ismb.md

 ## :speech_balloon: Presenters
-The presenters are the inventors of the Gosling grammar and developers of the Gos library.
+The presenters are the inventors of the Gosling grammar and developers of the Gos library from (Gehlenborg Lab)[http://gehlenborglab.org/].

 - Sehi L’Yi, PhD,
     Postdoctoral Research Fellow, Harvard Medical School